 Excess water will be routed to water treatment facilities before being released to the environment through a final effluent.
 The Project includes two final effluents, one for the surface infrastructure sector and the other for the concentrator residue accumulation area.
+The volume of water released to the environment after treatment and monitoring was assessed at 73,918 m3/year for the effluent from the surface infrastructure sector and 471,472 m3/year for the effluent from the concentrator residue accumulation area.

-The Project will also include a discharge of domestic wastewater (treated water).
+The Project will also include a discharge of domestic wastewater (treated water) in accordance with the MELCC best practices guide.

-1.21.5 CONTAMINATED SOIL MANAGEMENT
+24-5 CONTAMINATED SOIL MANAGEMENT